Political theology in the Middle East: Jordan

 Christians in Jordan are either descendants of the native Bedouin tribes or of Palestinian refugees, and they point to their historic presence in the area, which predates Islam, as a way of proving their loyalty to Jordan's sympathetic monarchy.
 Christian politicians formed a surprising political alliance with the Muslim Brotherhood during the 2016 campaign season.
 Christians justify this by pointing to the need to maintain their historic presence for family and religious reasons, given their proximity to many holy sites.

-Key documents
+Documents

 Christian leaders in the Middle East garner support from fellow Christians in other nations, sometimes by issuing direct calls to act on the demands made by their political theology.

 Kairos Palestine document

 The Kairos document is a call from Palestinian Christian leaders for peaceful co-existence in the Holy Land, beginning with a re-negotiation of rights in Jerusalem for "two peoples" and "three religions".
 The document's theology begins with an insistence on God's love for all people and for Christian love for others, which sometimes requires strong action.
 The Kairos document argues against theologians who use the Bible to justify a religious state in the Holy Land, where Palestinian Christians and Muslims have a "natural right" to live.
 The authors place their hope for peace in God rather than political action, saying "resistance with love" is "a right and a duty for the Christian".
 The document references the Apostle Paul's statement to not resist evil with evil, but it stops short of condemning terrorism, calling instead for a removal of the "roots of 'terrorism'".